-- 1. Upon discovery of a significant violation that poses an imminent threat to human health or safety or the environment, an Environmental Specialist may immediately affix a red tag to the top of the fill pipe of the non-compliant UST system (H&SC § 25292.3(a), CCR 2717.1(a)). - 2.
-Upon discovery of a significant violation that does not pose an imminent threat to human health or safety or the environment and that is not otherwise exempt pursuant to §2717.4, an Environmental Specialist may issue a notice of violation to the owner or operator.
+- 1. Upon discovery of a significant violation that poses an imminent threat to human health or safety or the environment, an Environmental Specialist may immediately affix a red tag to the top of the fill pipe of the non-compliant UST system (H&SC § 25292.3(a), CCR § 2717.1(a)). - 2.
+Upon discovery of a significant violation that does not pose an imminent threat to human health or safety or the environment and that is not otherwise exempt pursuant to § 2717.4, an Environmental Specialist may issue a notice of violation to the owner or operator.
 If the owner or operator fails to correct the violation within seven (7) calendar days from the receipt of the notice, EMD may affix a red tag to the top of the fill pipe of the non-compliant UST system (H&SC § 25292.3(b), CCR § 2717.1(b)). - 4.
-Before affixing any red tag, the Environmental Specialist shall document the product level in the tank.
-No owner, operator or person may deposit or allow for the deposit of any petroleum product into a UST which has a red tag affixed (H&SC § 25292.3(c)&(d), CCR § 2717.1(c),(e),(f)).
+Before affixing any red tag, the Environmental Specialist shall document the product level in the tank on the Inspection Report.
+A person shall not input into or withdraw from a UST system that has a red tag affixed to its fill pipe, except to empty the UST pursuant to a

-5. After affixing the red tag, the Environmental Specialist must issue a written directive to the noncompliant underground storage tank system owner or operator to empty the noncompliant underground storage tank system within 48 hours (H&SC Chapter 6.7 sections 25292.3(a)(2)(A) & (B).
+- directive issued in accordance with H&SC 25292.3, subparagraph (A) of paragraph (2) of subdivision (a).
+(H&SC § 25292.3(c)(1)(C) & (d), CCR § 2717.1(c),(e),(f)). - 5.
+After affixing the red tag, the Environmental Specialist must issue a written directive to the noncompliant underground storage tank system owner or operator to empty the noncompliant underground storage tank system within 48 hours (H&SC Chapter 6.7 § 25292.3(a)(2)(A) & (B)).